 - 3. National mobility (a minimum for any nomination to be considered)

-- At the start of the programme a Personal Development Programme has to be created by Mentee & Mentor and submitted to Area HR and Corporate HR within the first month of the start of the Programme.
+- At the start of the program a Personal Development Program has to be created by Mentee & Mentor and submitted to Area HR and Corporate HR within the first month of the start of the Program.

-- Some mandatory modules on Carlson Learning Network and at the Business School must be completed before the end of the programme: Basic Revenue Management Principles; Rezidor Code of Ethics; Club Carlson; the 2 SNAP modules; LOTS; Finance for the Non-Financial Manager and the General Manager Certification Programme towards the end of the Programme.
+- Some mandatory modules on Carlson Learning Network and at the Business School must be completed before the end of the program: Basic Revenue Management Principles; Rezidor Code of Ethics; Club Carlson; the 2 SNAP modules; LOTS; Finance for the Non-Financial Manager and the General Manager Certification Program towards the end of the Program.

-- During the Programme the Mentee is obliged to participate in at least one task force assignment, which can be an opening, a take-over or ‘trouble shooting’ assignment.
+- During the Program, the Mentee is obliged to participate in at least one task force assignment, which can be an opening, a take-over or ‘trouble shooting’ assignment.